 How Do Businesses Currently Capture Invoice Data?

 Large enterprises receive thousands of invoices every month from numerous vendors, each in a different format.
 Many suppliers still present their invoices via paper or as a PDF attachment in an email.
 These delivery methods require a great deal of manual processing, including scanning, data verification, and exception management.
 The goal of every organization is to get to a point where their Accounts Payable teams can perform end-to-end touchless invoice processing.

 An invoice goes through several stages of scrutiny before it gets paid by the account payables department.
 The dedicated teams that handle invoice processing manually feed the data into enterprise workflow tools like SAP and similar ERP applications to ease the orchestration of invoice processing, including routing the data for multiple scrutiny checks, approval and validation for payment.

-Potential Concerns in Today’s Scenario
+Potential Invoice Processing Concerns in Today’s Scenario

 A majority of the invoices today are electronically processed where a vendor uploads the invoice on a supplier portal of the organization.
 Internal systems like SAP have integrated automated invoice processing solutions to manage the invoice data electronically.
 However, many vendors don’t adhere to the submission process through a supplier portal and end up sending the invoices directly via email.
 Even invoices submitted electronically are not standard and the same vendor may regularly change formats and fields.